 Sudden wealth has ruined more careers than shredded ligaments.
 It is the crucial test the scouts can’t perform when they examine college prospects — the speed at which ready cash clouds their judgment and erodes their enthusiasm.
 As the great jockey, Eddie Arcaro, once said: “It’s hard to get up in the morning when you start wearing silk pajamas.”

 Similar to the other top QB picks from the 1999 Draft, Smith began his rookie season as a backup.
-While Smith carried the clipboard, Blake started the first 12 games of the 1999 season for Cincinnati.
-The seven-year veteran put up decent numbers (2,670 passing yards with a 77.6 passer rating), but the Bengals had a 3-9 record so he was benched in favor of Smith.
+While Smith carried a clipboard, Blake started the first 12 games of the 1999 season for Cincinnati.
+In those games, the seven-year veteran put up decent numbers with 2,670 yards and a 77.6 rating.
+Still, the Bengals only had a 3-9 record so the team benched him in favor of Smith.

-Unfortunately, Smith didn’t get any better in his second season in the league.
-In particular, he threw for 1,300 yards with three touchdowns and six interceptions, and had a 52.8 passing rating in 12 games.
-With Smith under center, the Bengals began the 2000 season with a 2-9 record.
-In response, the team replaced him with an even “bigger loser” (a.k.a.
-Scott “The Biggest Loser” Mitchell).
+Unfortunately, Smith didn’t get any better in his second season.
+In 12 games, he threw for 1,300 yards with 3 touchdowns and 6 interceptions, and had a 52.8 passing rating.
+The Bengals went 2-9 to begin the 2000 season with Smith under center.
+In response, the team replaced him with an even “bigger loser.”

 SCOTT MITCHELL – A DIFFERENT KIND OF BIG LOSER

 Unlike Mitchell, Smith lasted two more years with the team.
-However, he was on the roster as a 3rd string QB and only got two more starts (both losses).
-When Marvin Lewis was brought in as a new coach before the 2003 season, Smith was cut and his career was over.
+He stayed on the roster as a 3rd string QB and only got two more starts (both losses).
+When Marvin Lewis became the new coach before the 2003 season, Smith was cut and his career was over.